 "Freedom" for Thessalians in 196 BC

-Tomorrow we celebrate the 4th of July, in the United States, and the Declaration of Independence from the tyranny of King George in AD 1776.
-My coin of interest today comes from a Greek federation of city states, the Thessalian League, declared free from Macedonian King Philip V, and Roman tribute, in 196 BC.
+This article was originally issued in July 2021, as we celebrated the 4th, in the United States, and the American Declaration of Independence from the tyranny of King George in AD 1776.
+With a couple of new coins added, especially a Macedonian silver tetrobol of Philip V, it seemed time for an update.
+The main coin of interest is from a Greek federation of city states, the Thessalian League, declared free from Macedonian King Philip V, and Roman tribute, in 196 BC.
 It is interesting to note that it was July 2nd, 1776, that the Continental Congress voted nearly unanimously for independence.
 John Adams wrote to his wife Abigail on July 3rd:

 The next day, July 4th, the Declaration of Independence, written to explain the vote, was formally adopted (July 4th).